-The relatively low response rate during the pandemic—meaning that household survey estimates were based on fewer observations than in the months prior to the pandemic—has increased standard errors for most measures.
-However, many estimates had substantially different magnitudes than in prior months, which also had an effect on standard errors.
+Household survey response rates were considerably lower than usual in the first several months of the pandemic.
+That means household survey estimates were based on fewer observations than in the months before the pandemic.
+Also, many estimates have substantially different magnitudes than before the pandemic.
+Both response rates and estimate magnitude affect the standard errors for household survey measures.
 For example, the 90-percent confidence interval for the over-the-month change in the unemployment rate was +/- 0.4 percentage point in June 2020, compared with +/- 0.2 percentage point in June 2019.
-The increase in the size of the confidence interval was largely due to the increase in the magnitude of the unemployment rate (11.1 percent in June 2020 versus 3.7 percent in June 2019) rather than to the lower response rate.
+The increase in the size of the confidence interval was largely due to the increase in the magnitude of the unemployment rate (11.1 percent in June 2020 versus 3.7 percent in June 2019) rather than to the lower response rate (65 percent in June 2020 versus 82 percent in June 2019).
 See information about the reliability of estimates in the household survey.
 (Information about the household survey response rate is presented in the monthly impact summary.)

 Yes.
 Due to the unusual circumstances related to the pandemic, Census Bureau interviewers were given additional guidance prior to collecting data for March 2020 on how to answer the three questions discussed below.
 The guidance, which interviewers have used each month since March, has not changed over time, although additional examples and materials have been provided.
 Beginning in June 2020, special instructions were also embedded in the data collection instrument to make them more readily accessible during survey interviews.
 In all months, instructions were offered only for the three survey questions discussed below.
 Information was not provided for other survey questions.

 The guidance can be summarized as follows: